kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image049.png)

-Next, in the orchestration palette, expand "Invokes" and then "SOAP".
+Step 11 executes a SOAP call to UCM to upload the zip file.In the orchestration palette, expand "Invokes" and then "SOAP".
 Add "ICSHCM-POC-FA-UCM-Conn_UserXX" to the orchestration as follows:

 ![](images/300/RC_image050.png)